Conifer Bark Beetles

 Treatments

-• A trunk injection of TREE-äge®, TREE-äge® G4, and TREE-age® R10 will provide up to two years of protection from bark beetle damage.
-Preventive treatment is best, as trees with existing beetle infestations are unlikely to survive.
-In areas where beetles carry the blue stain fungus, it is recommended that a systemic fungicide such as Propizol® be added as a sequential treatment to eliminate additional stress from the fungus.
+A trunk injection of TREE-äge® G4, or TREE-äge R10 will provide up to two years of protection from bark beetle damage.
+Preventive treatment is essential, as trees with existing beetle infestations are unlikely to survive.
+In areas where beetles carry the blue stain fungus, it is recommended that a systemic fungicide such as Propizol® (propiconazole) be added as a sequential treatment to eliminate additional stress from the fungus.

 When To Treat

-• Effective injection treatment is favored by a full canopy (i.e., needles) and healthy vascular system.
+Effective injection treatment is favored by a full canopy (i.e., needles) and healthy vascular system.
 Once these tissues are compromised by arthropod damage (larval galleries, and/or fungal infection) an effective and uniform application of TREE-äge and Propizol may be difficult to achieve and subsequent control may be poor.
-Optimally, treatment should be made preventively at least 2 to 3 weeks before arthropods historically infest the host tree.
+Optimally, treatment should be made preventively at least 30 days before adult beetle emergence and infestation of the host tree.
 As a result of systemic movement and longevity of TREE-äge in trees, this interval may be extended much earlier to 6 months should tree dormancy, adverse weather, management, asynchronous life cycle of pests, etc., allow earlier application timing.

 What To Expect After Treatment